 Seeing coyotes more often.
 Some folks believe, incorrectly, that coyotes become dangerous to humans and pets if they get used to seeing us: getting used to seeing us is called “habituation.”
 I’ve observed, first-hand, over the last eight years, the behavior of several generations of urban coyotes and their pups and never have seen habituation cause aggressive or dangerous behavior.
-A habituated coyote, per se, is not dangerous or aggressive; habituation is not the same as food conditioning.
-All that may result from habituation is that they may allow themselves to be seen a little more, so you might see them more.
+A habituated coyote, per se, is not dangerous or aggressive; habituation is not the same as food-conditioning.
+All that may result from habituation is that they may allow themselves to be seen a little more, so you might see them more and you might see them at a closer distance.
 Coyotes are instinctively programmed to become used to and therefore ignore — habituated to — the same constant elements in their environment, and this includes a constant stream of humans.
 Not running quickly from people who have never bothered them is a coyote’s way of avoiding wasting unnecessary energy in human dominated areas.
 However, they retain their wariness of humans and will keep a safe distance and not approach us, and their other behaviors continue as before.

-The only effective approach for dealing with this situation is to thoroughly educate the public about coyote behavior, and to set appropriate guidelines — including a warning always to walk away from a coyote if you have a dog — this will discourage an interaction; be prepared to effectively shoo the coyote away if it approaches into your and your dog’s personal space; and put up signs advising folks that this isn’t the best place to walk dogs at the moment.
+The only effective approach for dealing with this situation is to thoroughly educate the public about coyote behavior, and to set appropriate guidelines — including a warning always to walk away from a coyote if you have a dog — this will discourage an interaction — by eliminating the circumstances and the opportunity for an interaction; BUT, be prepared to effectively shoo the coyote away if it approaches into your and your dog’s personal space; and put up signs advising folks that this isn’t the best place to walk dogs at the moment.
 This is enough to prevent further incidents.
-This is what we do in San Francisco.
-IF this is not enough, a behavior modification program such as VEXING would be the next step.
+This is what we do in San Francisco and it is effective.

 Small pets may be seen as prey.
 Regarding pets as prey, again, coyotes can’t distinguish between who is your pet and who isn’t — small animals look like prey.
 Coyotes are not targeting your pets to take them from you in order to be aggressive, they are simply fulfilling their need to survive.
 Therefore, small pets need to always be kept under supervision where there is wildlife.
 And a tit-for-tat retribution isn’t going to solve anything.
 Removing a coyote, even if you get the right one, which is extremely unlikely, will not bring back your pet, nor will it prevent future unguarded pets from being taken.
 What will solve the issue is guarding pets and keeping them out of harm’s way, the same as you do, hopefully, as you cross the street.